Users’ Quick Start Guide

 condor_q command prints a listing of

-all the jobs currently in the queue.
+all your jobs currently in the queue.
 For example, a short time after Kris

-submits the sleep job from a Linux (or Mac) submit machine on a pool that has
+submits the sleep job from a Linux (or Mac) AP on a pool that has

 no other queued jobs, the output may appear as